chrisglein/chrisglein.github.io/heist/rules.md

 Some <span class="obstacle">Obstacle</span> are labeled as "mandatory".
 These function the same as normal, except that if the test fails the

-## END OF THE ROUND
-After each player has had a turn the round is over.
-Add the chips for the current round number from the heat track to the bag.

-Return all chips in front of players to the bag.

-If there are no more rounds on the heat track the game is over, proceed to _End Game & Scoring_.

 # OTHER DETAILS

+## CHIPS RUN OUT
+When a player is asked to draw a chip and there are none in the bag return all chips to the bag.
+Then continue drawing.

 ## DECK RUNS OUT
 The resource deck may run out of cards and you need to draw a card.
 When this happens, shuffle the discard pile into a new face-down resource deck.